msandifo/reprosci/2018/004/Readme.md

   - [BP statistical-review of energy, 2018
     edition](https://www.bp.com/content/dam/bp/en/corporate/excel/energy-economics/statistical-review/bp-stats-review-2018-all-data.xlsx).
-    Here I exract the CO2-equivalent emissions in million tonnes per year (sheet 57).
+    The BP data is distrubed as an Excel spreadheet.
+Here I use the CO2-equivalent emissions in million tonnes per year (sheet 57), reading it using the `readxl` package.

   - [IMF world energy
     outlook](https://www.imf.org/external/pubs/ft/weo/2018/01/weodata/WEOApr2018all.xls).
-    Here I extract population data (LP, reproted in millions) and, as a comparitive measure of economic performance, GDP in purchasing power parity terms (PPPGDP, reported in billions of international dollars).
+    The IMF WEO is distreibuted as ab Excel spreadhseet.
+Here I use the population data (LP, reported in millions) and, as a comparitive measure of economic performance, GDP in purchasing power parity terms (PPPGDP, reported in billions of international dollars).

 ## Caveats